brendanzab/language-garden/lang-lc-interpreters/README.md

-# A comparison of name binding techniques
+# A comparison of lambda calculus interpreters

 This project is a comparison of name binding techniques as applied to tree-walking interpreters for the simply typed lambda calculus.